Danish-Mahboob/CypherSyntax/README.md

 __17. Testing and Debugging:__ Learning how to ensure the reliability and correctness of your Gnolang code by writing and running tests using Gno’s built-in tools like Gno Test and Gno Debugger.

-__18. Realm Deployment:__ Learning how to deploy your Realm to the Gnoland blockchain using two main approaches: the Gno Playground and Gnokey CLI tool.
+__18. Realm Deployment:__ Learning how to deploy Realm to the Gnoland blockchain using two main approaches: the Gno Playground and Gnokey CLI tool.

 __19. Gnoweb Exploration:__